 5. To win the game: The objective is for the king to enter any of the four corner squares.
 In that case, the king has escaped and his side wins.
 The attackers win if they can capture the king before he escapes.

 6. The attackers' side moves first, and the game then proceeds by alternate moves.
 All pieces move any number of vacant squares along a row or a column, like a rook in chess.

 Moving a piece.

-5. All pieces except the king are captured if they are sandwiched between two enemy pieces, or between an enemy piece and a hostile square, along a column or a row.
+7. Capture: All pieces except the king are captured if they are sandwiched between two enemy pieces along a column or a row.
 The two enemy pieces should either be on the square above and below or on the square to the left and to the right of the attacked piece.
 A piece is only captured if the trap is closed by a move of the opponent, and it is, therefore, allowed to move in between two enemy pieces.
 A captured piece is removed from the board and is no longer active in the game.
 The king may take part in captures.